- Code ENVS8015

 - World café pre-facilitation notes (15) [LO 1,2,3,4]

 - Literature review of and policy recommendations on an agreed environmental science topic.
 (40) [LO 1,2,3,4,5]

 - Workshops.
 Students are required to attend a minimum of five workshops in order to pass the course.
 (0) [LO 1,2,3,4,5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload24 contact hours comprising seminars and workshops.
-In addition students are required to attend approximately 12 hours of relevant seminars, conference presentations, workshops or similar events external to the course (e.g. at other areas of ANU, CSIRO or government departments); and to undertake approximately 80 hours self-directed study.
+- 12 hours of attendance of relevant seminars, conference presentations, workshops or similar events external to the course (e.g. at other areas of the ANU, CSIRO or government departments.

 Assumed KnowledgeRecommended courses: ENVS6025 Addressing Complex Environmental Problems, ENVS6306 Human Futures, ENVS8003 Climate Change Vulnerability and Adaptation, ENVS8016 Contemporary Perspectives in Environment-Society Interaction.

 Tuition fees are for the academic year indicated at the top of the page.